canjs/canjs/docs/can-guides/experiment/technology/routing.md

     }
 });
 ```

-> NOTE: The [can-define.types.serialize] property behavior controls the
-> [can-define/map/map.prototype.serialize serializable] properties of
-> a [can-define/map/map DefineMap].
-Only
-> serializable properties of the map are used by [can-route] to
-> update the url. `serialize: false` keeps `isLoggedIn` from
-> affecting the `url` and vice-versa.
-Getters like `componentToShow`
-> are automatically configured with `serialize: false`.

 Finally, our component works, but the URLs aren’t easy to
 remember (ex: `#!&page=home`).
 We will clean that up in the